W. G. G. Duncan Smith

-Group Captain Wilfrid George Gerald Duncan Smith, (28 May 1914 – 11 December 1996) was a Royal Air Force flying ace of the Second World War.
-He was the father of Iain Duncan Smith, Member of Parliament and Leader of the Conservative Party.
+Wilfrid George Gerald Duncan Smith (28 May 1914 – 11 December 1996) was a flying ace of the Second World War in the Royal Air Force.
+He was the father of Iain Duncan Smith, a Member of Parliament and Leader of the Conservative Party.

 Early life

 Duncan Smith was born in Madras, India (now Chennai) on 28 May 1914, the son of a Mysore Post Office Superintendent, Wilfrid Arthur Smith and Anna Cecilia Smith (née Duncan).
 He was educated at Nairn and Morrison's Academy, Crieff, in Scotland, where he joined his school's Officers' Training Corps.
 Returning to India in 1933, he became a coffee and tea planter, but in 1936 returned to Britain to work as a mechanical engineer, and then was a salesman for Great Western Motors in Reading.
 With war looming, he joined the Royal Air Force Volunteer Reserve (RAFVR).